 The College of Education has five programs to which transfer students may apply:

-- The Early Childhood Education degree program prepares students for Illinois Early Childhood licensure (birth through grade three).
+- Early Childhood Education degree program prepares students for Illinois Early Childhood licensure (birth through grade two).

-- The Elementary Education degree program leads to licensure in grades 1-6.
+- Elementary Education degree program leads to licensure in grades 1-6.

-- The Middle Grades Education degree program leads to licensure in grades 5-8.
+- Middle Grades Education degree program leads to licensure in grades 5-8.

 Please Contact the College of Education for Further Information

 Students interested in transferring to the College of Education should complete and submit this online form.
 Please note, you will need to create a new account using the link located beside the Login button.

 The online form you submit will initiate the process of addressing specific questions about the program, coursework requirements, and course transferability to guide you through the admission process.
 After completion and submission of the required form, prospective applicants will be encouraged to contact the College of Education advising staff for individual assistance with their academic plan.

 If you anticipate transferring to the University of Illinois, refer to the transfer handbook for information about GPA requirements, Illinois State Board of Education licensure requirements and recommended course sequences.